 Mortgages & Financing Real Estate in Park City

-Securing the right financing for you and your personal situation is a very important part of the home buying process.
-There are numerous mortgage companies, lenders, and brokers all offering many different programs to meet different people’s various and specific needs.
-We have included below some helpful information explaining different mortgage programs typically offered.
-This information is a brief summary and is not intended to guide you through the mortgage process.
-For specific mortgage questions, and when shopping for a mortgage we highly recommend contacting at least three different mortgage providers to better “shop around” your situation for the best program.
-Also, if you live out of state and are buying here in Utah, it may best to use a Utah based provider because lenders in other markets sometime do not understand the unique aspects of financing in a resort market.
+Securing the right financing for you and your personal situation is a very important part of the home-buying process.
+For specific mortgage questions and when shopping for a mortgage, we strongly recommend contacting at least three different lenders to compare your options and find the best program for your situation.
+Additionally, if you live out of state and are buying in Utah, it may be best to use a Utah-based lender, as lenders in other markets may not understand the specific aspects of financing in a resort market.

-It has become more difficult to secure financing in these tough and uncertain economic times, but money is still available.
-The terms, the rules and the programs change daily, so it is best to get started early and be ready for last minute surprises.
-Because of the changing national and global economic conditions, it has become more important now than ever to use a LOCAL PARK CITY MORTGAGE PROFESSIONAL.
+It has become more difficult to secure financing in recent years, as the industry has imposed stricter qualification criteria.
+The terms, rules, and programs change often, so it is best to get started early and be prepared for last-minute surprises.
+It is more important now than ever to use a LOCAL PARK CITY MORTGAGE PROFESSIONAL.
 Listed below are a few local Park City mortgage providers that may work well for you:

 Ian Poor